blandfort/mirror/README.md

 - Clean up the repo, add some documentation
     - Add other log functionality from before
-        - check if behavior log and screenshots are working
+        - logic to not save everything every time
         - face images instead of full capture
-        - logic to not save everything every time
     - Organize stuff into subdirs
     - Add instructions so that training with FERPlus can easily be done
     - How to share the trained model?